healthchecks/healthchecks/templates/docs/api.md

     individual API endpoints for details.

-The client can authenticate itself by including an `X-Api-Key: <your-api-key>` header in a HTTP request.
-Alternatively, for POST requests with a JSON request body, the client can include an `api_key` field in the JSON document.
+The client can authenticate itself by including an `X-Api-Key: <your-api-key>` header in an HTTP request.
+Alternatively, for POST requests with a JSON request body, the client can put an `api_key` field in the JSON document.
 See the [Create a new check](#create-check) section for an example.

 ## API Requests

-For POST requests, the SITE_NAME API expects request body to be a JSON document (*not* a `multipart/form-data` encoded form data).
+For POST requests, the SITE_NAME API expects the request body to be a JSON document (*not* a `multipart/form-data` encoded form data).

 ## API Responses

 SITE_NAME uses HTTP status codes wherever possible.
-In general, 2xx class indicates success, 4xx indicates an client error, and 5xx indicates a server error.
+In general, 2xx class indicates success, 4xx indicates a client error, and 5xx indicates a server error.

 The response may contain a JSON document with additional data.